mckenney5/sudo-kit/README.md

 ## Description
 This program is designed to be run on a target computer, where it will then append the user's bashrc file and be called any time sudo is called.
-When a target types in their password, it is saved so it can be accsessed later.
+When a target types in their password, it is saved so it can be accessed later.

 ## Project Meta